 7, 14 and 29 June 2014

-24/7_Trojan knew many stages, it started with my fascination for an unreachable little park in the middle of a large roundabout called 'Het Keizer Karel plein'.
+'24/7_Trojan' knew many stages, it started with my fascination for an unreachable little park in the middle of a large roundabout called 'Het Keizer Karel plein'.
 My idea was to organize with citizens and their cars a visual referendum on 14 June at precisely 3 pm.
-Presented to an audience as a participatory play from behind the large windows of the City Theatre facing the roundabout.
-This work aimed to investigate and explore the possibilities of a citizen dialogue with the everyday environment.
+Presented to an audience as an ambigues participatory play from behind the large windows of the City Theatre that faces this roundabout.
+'24/7_Trojan' was inspired by a DDOS attack and searched in the existing infrastructure for new ways for a citizen dialogue with the design of the everyday environment.

-In close agreement with the people of Expoplu I wrote a letter to Henk Beerten 26 February 2014, he was the alderman of Culture, Mobility and Education for the municipality of Nijmegen.
-My poposed intervention was rejected by the municipality and communicated to me in a phone call by an administrator.
-The decision was confirmed later by a letter on 12 March 2014.
-My request for a conversation in person, where I could explain my intentions was rejected.
+In close agreement with the people of Expoplu I wrote a letter to Henk Beerten on 26 February 2014, asking for collaboration and permission.
+He was the alderman of Culture, Mobility and Education for the municipality of Nijmegen.
+My proposal was rejected by the municipality.
+This decision was confirmed with a letter on 12 March 2014.
+My request for a conversation in person to explain my intentions was rejected.

-The crossing became an important title and metaphor, it not only referred to the name of the new bridge in Nijmegen and its history, but also to other times to come, or even more literal to the difficult crossing by foot to reach the little park in the middle.
+After this rejection I started to look for different possibilities for an individual user of the roudabout to relate to the visual appearance of this urban space.
+The crossing became an important metaphor, it not only referred to the name of the new bridge in Nijmegen and its war history, but also to other times to come, or more literal, to the difficult crossing by foot to reach the little park in the middle.

 - 14 June - The crossing took place at 10:30am in front of City Theatre Nijmegen.
 A group crossing facilitated a possibility for elderly and disabled people to reach the park.
-From behind the large window of the City theatre you could watch the group as they were crossing the street as an extra layer, asking questions about active and passive spectatorship.
 In the park art historian Feico Hoekstra told us more about the statue of Charles the Great made by the artist Albert Termote (1887 - 1978)

 - 29 June - Discussion at Expoplu.
 Here I presented a report of the realization process and art critic Lucette ter Borg moderated a public discussion with local politicians from Green Left, VVD and D66 about this difficult realization process and the role of art in contemporary society.

-In the exhibition Subject from 13 June till 29 June I presented the following statement on the white cube wall:
+In the exhibition 'Subject' I presented the following statement in the white cube (13 June till 29 June):

 As an artist I was forbidden by the municipality of Nijmegen to organize a visual referendum.